Course Outline

 1:00 PM to 4:00 PM

-Part 5: Maintenance of Action and Governance for GovernmentA special focus on stakeholder management and the implementation of daily governance practices to forecast and manage risks.
-This will include an overview of fraud identification, data privacy, and protection.4:00 PM to 5:00 PM
+Part 5: Maintenance of Action and Governance for GovernmentA focused discussion on stakeholder management and the implementation of daily governance practices to forecast and manage risk.
+This session will also cover fraud identification, data privacy, and protection.4:00 PM to 5:00 PM

 Requirements